bazelbuild/bazel/site/docs/cc-toolchain-config-reference.md

 include new compile actions and inputs to the compilation, such as `header_modules` or `thin_lto`.

-Ideally, a toolchain definition consists of a set of features, where each feature consists of one or more flag groups, each defining a list of flags that apply to specific Bazel actions.
+Ideally, `CcToolchainConfigInfo` contains a list of features, where each feature consists of one or more flag groups, each defining a list of flags that apply to specific Bazel actions.

-A feature is specified by name, which allows full decoupling of the `CROSSTOOL` configuration from Bazel releases.
-In other words, a Bazel release does not affect the behavior of `CROSSTOOL` configurations as long as those configurations do not require the use of new features.
+A feature is specified by name, which allows full decoupling of the Starlark rule configuration from Bazel releases.
+In other words, a Bazel release does not affect the behavior of `CcToolchainConfigInfo` configurations as long as those configurations do not require the use of new features.

 A feature is enabled in one of the following ways:

-*  The feature's `enabled` field in the `CROSSTOOL` file is set to `true`.
+*  The feature's `enabled` field is set to `true`.
 *  Bazel or the rule owner explicitly enable it.
 *  The user enables it through the `--feature` Bazel option or `features` rule attribute.